 While I thoroughly enjoyed observing and learning about wildlife during my safari in Kenya, there were some darker moments that made me ponder the social and economic consequences of our modern-day commodification of travel.
-I hope that by sharing this, we can all become more mindful travelers and consumers.
+I hope that by sharing this, we can all become more mindful travelers.

 The Most Dangerous Animal in The Mara